oseparovic/MessageComposerView/README.md

 MessageComposerView
 ===================

 If you find yourself needing a `UITextView` that sticks to the keyboard similar to an `inputAccessoryView` that does *not* disappear when the keyboard hides, you'll quickly find that you'll likely have to build out a fairly time consuming custom view.
 MessageComposerView aims to save you all that setup time and headache and provide a simple, customizable implementation.

-Rather that being an `inputAccessoryView`, it is a custom `UIView` that will automatically "stick" the keyboard, handling rotation, textchanges and keyboard state changes.
+Rather that being an `inputAccessoryView`, it is a custom `UIView` that will automatically "stick" the keyboard, handling rotation, text changes and keyboard state changes.

 ![](http://www.thegameengine.org/wp-content/uploads/2013/11/message_composer_quad_1.jpg)